Efficiency of higher-order algorithms for minimizing composite functions: Introduction

-\textbf{Contributions.} In this paper, we provide an algorithmic framework based on the notion of higher-order upper bound approximation of the general composite problem \eqref{eq:optpb}.
-Note that in this optimization formulation we consider very general properties for our objects, e.g., the functions $F$ and $h$ can be smooth or nonsmooh, convex or nonconvex and $g$ is only convex and monotone.
-Our framework consist of replacing $F$ by a higher-order surrogate, leading to a \textit{General Composite Higher-Order} minimization algorithm, which we call GCHO.
-This approach yields an array of algorithms, each of which is associated with the specific properties of $F$ and the corresponding surrogate.
-Note that most of our variants of GCHO were never explicitly considered in the literature before.
-In particular, algorithms derived from surrogates as in Examples \ref{exam:1} and \ref{examp:2} have not been analyzed before even in the convex case.
-Moreover, our new first-, second-, and third-order methods can be implemented in practice using existing efficient techniques from e.g., \cite{Nes:20Inxt,WacBie:06}. \\
+\textbf{Contributions.} In this paper, we provide an algorithmic framework based on the notion of higher-order upper bound approximation of the composite problem \eqref{eq:optpb}.
+Note that in this optimization formulation we consider general properties for our objects, e.g., the functions $F$ and $h$ can be smooth or nonsmooh, convex or nonconvex and $g$ is convex, nondecreasing and has full domain.
+Our framework {consists} of replacing $F$ by a higher-order surrogate, leading to a \textit{General Composite Higher-Order} minimization algorithm, which we call GCHO.
+This majorization minimization approach is relevant as it yields an array of algorithms, each of which is associated with the specific properties of $F$ and the corresponding surrogate, and it provides a unified convergence analysis.
+Note that most of our variants of GCHO for $p> 1$ were not explicitly considered in the literature before (at least in the nonconvex settings).
+Moreover, our new first-, second-, and third-order methods can be implemented in practice using existing efficient techniques from e.g., \cite{Nes:20Inxt,WacBie:06}.